medic/cht-docs/content/en/apps/features/supervision/_index.md

 {{% alert title="Note" %}} Aggregate targets were introduced in v3.9, and can be configured for both online and offline users.
 Aggregate targets are based on the widgets seen by CHWs, and dependent on the data that has been synced.
 If a CHW or the supervisor has not synced, then the aggregate target will not be up to date. {{% /alert %}}

-## Supervisor Dashboards

-{{< figure src="supervisor-dashboards.png" link="supervisor-dashboards.png" class="right col-7 col-lg-6" >}}

-Program dashboards track, visualize, and share health progress with stakeholders more broadly.
-Supervisors can use program dashboards to help articulate their CHW cohorts activities and how they align with program impact standards and indicators.
-Summary statistics of CHW service area performance (e.g. number of home visits, number of protocol errors, etc) help to identify areas for continued improvement and deeper audits of care data.

-The data that can be visualized is highly configurable, and depends on what data fields are configured in a particular CHT app’s forms.
-Dashboards can be built using any software that supports visualizing data with the widely used PostgreSQL database.
-Examples include the open source tool [Superset](https://superset.incubator.apache.org), as well as proprietary technologies like [Klipfolio](https://www.klipfolio.com) and [Tableau](https://www.tableau.com).

-## DHIS2 Data Verification

-Supervisors often provide a critical bridge between CHWs and broader health system reporting.
-Using the CHT’s [DHIS2 integration]({{< relref "apps/features/integrations/dhis2" >}}), Supervisors can see the aggregate of each DHIS2 Data Value across all CHWs in their area.
-By tapping on a target, they can also see each CHW’s contribution towards that total.
-Once the Supervisor has verified data accuracy with CHWs, they can communicate with Health Records Information Officers to feed data into the national health information system.

-{{% alert title="Note" %}} DHIS2 integration was introduced in v3.9. {{% /alert %}}

 ## Supervisor Tasks

 The CHT can be configured to create [Tasks]({{< relref "apps/features/tasks" >}}) for Supervisors to help plan their performance management reviews.
 Tasks can be generated based on routine CHW supervision interactions, or data-driven based on specific events (e.g. to follow up with health workers whom haven’t submitted any forms in x period of time).
 Using Supervisor tasks to ensure that the right actions are taken for the right CHWs at the right time strengthens supervisory program design through routine assessments and timely feedback.